globus/globus-automate-client/docs/source/globus_action_providers.rst

 Evaluation of simple expressions is supported using the `simpleeval
 <https://github.com/danthedeckie/simpleeval>`_ library and therefore syntax.
 A
-single invocation of the Action Provider may evaluate a single expression or multiple expressions.
+single invocation of the action provider may evaluate a single expression or multiple expressions.
 An Expression request consists of up to three parts:

 * | An ``expression`` (required) which is a basic "arithmetic" type expression.